zeekit/Nuke/usage/usage.markdown

 ## Adding UI Extensions

-Nuke makes it extremely easy to add full-featured image loading extensions to custom UI components.
+Nuke makes it extremely easy to add image loading extensions to custom UI components.
+Those methods are provided by `ImageLoadingView` protocol.
+This protocol is actually a trait - most of its methods are already implemented.
+All you need to do is to implement one required method to make your custom views conform to `ImageLoadingView` protocol.

 You can do so by either implementing `ImageDisplayingView` protocol:

 {% highlight swift %}
 extension MKAnnotationView: ImageDisplayingView, ImageLoadingView {